sculpture of a naked man

 By Mario Comegna

-Masculinity, in its many dimensions, is undergoing a profound redefinition.
-The image of the "strong, tough man" that has prevailed for generations is being questioned and, in many cases, reinterpreted.
-Today, we see how gender differences are blurring and new ways of understanding what it means to be a man are emerging.
+Masculinity, in all its many forms, is undergoing a profound redefinition.
+The image of the “strong, tough man” that has prevailed for generations is being challenged and, in many cases, reinterpreted.
+Today, we are seeing gender differences blur and new ways of understanding what it means to be a man emerge.

-In recent times, attributes considered "masculine," such as physical strength, emotional toughness, and self-affirmation, have been labeled as potentially toxic.
+In recent times, attributes considered “masculine”—such as physical strength, emotional toughness, and self-assertiveness—have been labeled as potentially toxic.
 This has led to an identity crisis for many men, who face the complex task of redefining their role in a society that increasingly values emotional and gender diversity.
-It is no coincidence that, parallel to this redefinition, there has been an increase in sexist profiles on social media, where the cult of the body is celebrated and traditional stereotypes are reinforced.
-These spaces act as refuges for those who feel their identity is being delegitimized, reinforcing a hegemonic model that, in reality, is only one facet of many.
+It is no coincidence that, alongside this redefinition, there has been a rise in misogynistic profiles on social media, where body worship is celebrated and traditional stereotypes are reinforced.
+These spaces serve as refuges for those who feel their identity is being delegitimized, reinforcing a hegemonic model that, in reality, is just one face among many.

 How many types of masculinity are there?

-Within this diversity, we also find what is called "hybrid masculinity," an intermediate model where men attempt to balance toughness and sensitivity without rejecting either.
-Masculine identity is not a rigid formula, but rather a set of expressions in constant flux, influenced by cultural, social, and personal factors.
+Within this diversity, we also find what is known as “hybrid masculinity,” an intermediate model in which men seek to balance toughness and sensitivity without rejecting either.
+Masculine identity is not a rigid formula, but rather a set of expressions that are constantly being negotiated, influenced by cultural, social, and personal factors.

 What kind of men do we need?

-The change lies not only in recognizing the plurality of masculine identities, but also in reflecting on which qualities are desirable for building a more equitable and healthy society.
-Men who are comfortable with vulnerability, who accept their emotions, and who relate with empathy are perhaps the answer to the need for a new, more constructive form of masculinity.
-It's not about abandoning traditionally masculine traits, but about broadening our perspective to include sensitivity, cooperation, and caring for ourselves and others.
+Change involves not only recognizing the diversity of masculine identities, but also reflecting on what qualities are desirable for building a more equitable and healthy society.
+Men who are comfortable with vulnerability, who accept their emotions, and who interact with empathy may be the answer to the need for a new, more constructive form of masculinity.
+It is not about renouncing aspects traditionally considered masculine, but rather about broadening the perspective to include sensitivity, cooperation, and care for oneself and others.

 What's going on?

-The questioning of the traditional model has led many men to seek spaces for reflection and support.
-Workshops on masculine identity, for example, have become popular as places where men can explore their identity, share experiences, and find alternative ways of being.
-The reality is that this transformation represents a "crisis" in the positive sense of the word: a moment of change and growth.
-It is an invitation for men to break with stereotypes, explore new ways of being, and allow themselves to be what they were previously forbidden from being.
+The challenge to the traditional model has led many men to seek out spaces for reflection and support.
+Men’s identity workshops, for example, have become popular as places where men can explore their identity, share experiences, and find alternative ways of being.
+The reality is that this transformation represents a “crisis” in the positive sense of the word: a moment of change and growth.
+It is an invitation for men to break free from stereotypes, explore new ways of being, and allow themselves to be what they were not previously allowed to be.

-We are witnessing a historic moment in which the concept of masculinity is being re-examined and transformed.
-The growing movements that seek to promote "traditional masculinity," with their emphasis on the body and rigid gender roles, are a reaction to the bewilderment arising from this shift.
-However, their proliferation is nothing more than a reaffirmation of archaic models, which, while they served their purpose in the past, are now insufficient to address the complexities of modern life.
-True male empowerment does not consist of clinging to these stereotypes, but rather in finding a balance that allows for an authentic and fulfilling expression of what it means to be a man.
+We are witnessing a historic moment in which the concept of masculinity is being reexamined and transformed.
+The growing movements seeking to promote “traditional masculinity,” with their emphasis on the body and rigid gender roles, are a reaction to the disorientation arising from this change.
+However, their proliferation is nothing more than a reaffirmation of archaic models, which, while they served their purpose in the past, are now insufficient to address the complexity of modern life.
+True male empowerment does not consist of clinging to these stereotypes, but rather in finding a balance that allows for an authentic and full expression of what it means to be a man.
 The evolution toward more diverse and compassionate models of manhood is an opportunity to redefine which qualities are truly valuable and necessary for building an equitable and healthy society.